javinizer/Javinizer/README.md

 # JAV Organizer

-Tool to organize your local Japanese Adult Video (JAV) collection
+Tool to organize your local Japanese Adult Video (JAV) collection.

 ## Overview

+**CAUTION:** As this is currently a beta release, please use responsibly and ensure that you use this program in an isolated environment, or that you have backups available for your targeted files/directories.
+Please test it out and provide any feedback or feature requests if possible.

+A rebuild of my previous project [JAV-Sort-Scrape-javlibrary](https://github.com/jvlflame/JAV-Sort-Scrape-javlibrary) as a console-focused application.

 [View changelog](./CHANGELOG.md)